Flight-Free-UK/flight_free_uk_website/source/posts/underwater-runways.html.markdown

 For airports, it's rising sea levels that are cause for alarm.
 [Approximately 80 airports around the globe are at risk of flooding](https://blog.resourcewatch.org/2020/02/05/runways-underwater-maps-show-where-rising-seas-threaten-80-airports-around-the-world/) from the predicted one metre sea level rise that will occur by 2100 unless we get a handle on our emissions.
 A total of 17 airports across North America and Europe would be drowned if the sea level increased by just 0.5 metres.

->  "Approximately 80 airports around the globe are at risk of flooding."
+> Approximately 80 airports around the globe are at risk of flooding.

 This vulnerability is not entirely surprising given that a good location for an airport is somewhere flat, with lots of space, and without lots of high buildings.
 Somewhere like a marshland or a coastal floodplain, perhaps – which just so happen to be the most precarious when it comes to rising waters.
 San Francisco International Airport is just one of the airports that is [building a wall around its runway](https://www.sfgate.com/travel/article/SFO-to-spend-more-than-1-billion-to-hold-back-14520605.php) – a Netherland’s-style dyke system for aviation, if you will.

 As for aircraft engines, colder air means it’s easier to generate thrust, which is why hotter regions such as the Middle East are particularly punishing for engine operation.
 As global surface temperatures rise, average take-off temperatures will too, which reduces the engine power-to-thrust ratio.

 The solution?
 Either longer runways, or lighter loads.
 This will mean that either airports need to extend runways, or airlines will need to carry fewer passengers or less cargo.

 To compound things further, higher operating temperatures accelerate engine degradation which increases maintenance, repair and overhaul costs for manufacturers.

-> "Higher temperatures mean increased maintenance, repair and overhaul costs."
+> Higher temperatures mean increased maintenance, repair and overhaul costs.

 A [study of Greek airports](https://link.springer.com/article/10.1007/s10584-019-02634-z) shows that since 1955, there has been a steady increase in take-off distances.
 Not a problem if you have a long runway, but for an Airbus A320 operating from the relatively short runway at Chios Airport, the solution would be reducing the payload by 38 passengers + luggage, or 700 nautical miles’ (1300 km) worth of fuel.